 - The curry is on the spicier side, so vary the spices according to your taste bud.

 - Thick yogurt gives you the creamy texture so use Greek yogurt or normal yogurt without any water in it (Hung curd)

-- Since I needed thick gravy I have added only one cup of water.
+- The recipe gives you a thick gravy, I have added only one cup of water.
 You can increase another cup of water to make it nice and thin consistency gravy.

-- Use freshly grounded ginger and garlic paste to enhance the flavor.
+- Replacing the oil with ghee (melted butter) for richer taste.
+Use freshly grounded ginger and garlic paste to enhance the flavor.